RPi-Distro/pi-gen/README.md

-# pi-gen
+# rpi-image-gen

-Tool used to create Raspberry Pi OS images, and custom images based on Raspberry Pi OS, which was in turn derived from the Raspbian project.
+rpi-image-gen is a tool used to create custom images based on Raspberry Pi OS.

-**Note**: Raspberry Pi OS 32 bit images are based primarily on Raspbian, while Raspberry Pi OS 64 bit images are based primarily on Debian.
+For 32-bit userspace images, these are derived from the Raspbian project.

+For 64-bit userspace images, these are derived from the Debian project.

+**For the tool used to create Raspberry Pi OS, look at https://github.com/RPi-Distro/pi-gen**

 ## Dependencies

-pi-gen runs on Debian-based operating systems released after 2017, and we always advise you use the latest OS for security reasons.
+rpi-image-gen runs best on Raspberry Pi 5 with Raspberry Pi OS, however it may also run on Debian-based operating systems released after 2017, and we always advise you use the latest OS for security reasons.

 On other Linux distributions it may be possible to use the Docker build described below.

-To install the required dependencies for `pi-gen` you should run:
+To install the required dependencies for `rpi-image-gen` you should run:

 ```bash
 apt-get install coreutils quilt parted qemu-user-static debootstrap zerofree zip \